umutphp/famous-bugs/README.md

 >
 > [Apnews](https://apnews.com/article/6870c9bd785360007b5981f0d5443b19#:~:text=A%20computer%20error%20at%20Saint,of%20other%20patients%20as%20deceased.&text=The%20glitch%20happened%20during%20a,told%20The%20Grand%20Rapids%20Press.)

 In 2002, St. Mary's Mercy Medical Center in Grand Rapids erroneously reported that 8500 patients dead because of a glitch in their patient management software.
 False death reports weren't only sent to patients but also to the insurance companies and social security offices.
-There is clear announcement about how the problem was fixed but the management software was changed.
+There is a clear announcement about how the problem was fixed but the management software was changed.

 Further readings: